External ballistics: Vertical (Eötvös) effect

 The Eötvös effect changes the perceived gravitational pull on a moving object based on the relationship between the direction and velocity of movement and the direction of the Earth's rotation.

 The Eötvös effect is largest at the equator and decreases to zero at the poles.
 It causes eastward-traveling projectiles to deflect upward, and westward-traveling projectiles to deflect downward.
 The effect is less pronounced for trajectories in other directions, and is zero for trajectories aimed due north or south.
 In the case of large changes of momentum, such as a spacecraft being launched into Earth orbit, the effect becomes significant.
 It contributes to the fastest and most fuel-efficient path to orbit: a launch from the equator that curves to a directly eastward heading.

 Equipment factors

 Though not forces acting on projectile trajectories there are some equipment related factors that influence trajectories.
 Since these factors can cause otherwise unexplainable external ballistic flight behavior they have to be briefly mentioned.

 Lateral jump

 Lateral jump is caused by a slight lateral and rotational movement of a gun barrel at the instant of firing.
 It has the effect of a small error in bearing.
 The effect is ignored, since it is small and varies from round to round.

 Lateral throw-off

 Lateral throw-off is caused by mass imbalance in applied spin stabilized projectiles or pressure imbalances during the transitional flight phase when a projectile leaves a gun barrel off axis leading to static imbalance.
 If present it causes dispersion.
 The effect is unpredictable, since it is generally small and varies from projectile to projectile, round to round and/or gun barrel to gun barrel.

-Maximum effective small arms range

-The maximum practical range of all small arms and especially high-powered sniper rifles depends mainly on the aerodynamic or ballistic efficiency of the spin stabilised projectiles used.
-Long-range shooters must also collect relevant information to calculate elevation and windage corrections to be able to achieve first shot strikes at point targets.
-The data to calculate these fire control corrections has a long list of variables including: